WebCivics/PermissiveCommonsOntologiesDocs/WorkInProgress.md

 7. Working to update the content to address considerations about the many topics, etc.

+NOTES:
-NOTE:  This documentation environment does not easily provide RDF related functionality and the works on this site is not intended to provide name-space services.
+a.
+This documentation environment does not easily provide RDF related functionality and the works on this site is not intended to provide name-space services.
+b.
+The PCT documentation was originally populated from the [Webizen DevDocs](https://devdocs.webizen.org/) repo that was started earlier; thereafter leading to my splitting the documentation out to two repos, which is already resulting in version control issues...
+In anycase, theres's links throughout these draft documents (very early stages still) that relate to the [Webizen DevDocs](https://devdocs.webizen.org/) more than is necessarily the case for the [[PermissiveCommonsTech]] related work specifically; although, the two fields of endevour are inextricably linked - [[Webizen]] doesn't work without some sort of PCT implementation.

 #### ISSUES